msillano/filters_dox/README.md

 - RGXdoxFilter.sh (RGXdoxFilter.bat) for RGX (text files INI-like)

 ### Implementation
-All filters are build using 3 main java applications (sources icluded):
+All filters are build using 3 main java basic filter (sources included):
 1. regexfilter.java, general purpose, it replace text using regular expressions.
 2. xmlfilter.java, general purpose, it transforms the XML input using a XSLT stylesheet.
 3. xslt2doxfilter.java special filter for XSLT file and Doxygen.